 The Country Day community includes an exceptional network of parents who are an integral part of our school.
 They support our students through the generosity of their time and resources, and help strengthen student programs, build community, and provide additional support through fundraising.
 In addition, we believe in cultivating a community of life-long learners, including parents.

-Throughout the school year, we invited nationally-acclaimed guest experts to campus to speak on timely and relevant parenting topics and offer a wide range of parent workshops and community book discussions.
-In addition, the Parents' Association sponsors regular grade-level and divisional education meetings to help parents with various developmental stages and challenges that arise when parenting.
-School divisions and the College Counseling and Athletics departments also host relevant topic discussions.
-See a list of acclaimed guest speakers we've welcomed in the past and community book discussions we've led.
+We continually provide educational opportunities for our families on timely and relevant parenting topics through workshops, book discussions, and nationally-acclaimed speaker events.
+In addition, the Parents' Association sponsors on-going grade-level and divisional education meetings to help parents with various developmental stages and challenges that arise when parenting, and school divisions and departments also host relevant topic discussions.
+Learn more.

 Parent Support Groups

 Parent support groups allow parents to connect with our school community in a variety of ways and support our students through the generosity of their time and resources.

 Annual Holiday Breakfast

 All School Family Picnic